Tina Millette told her boss, Council Member Gavin Kane, that a constituent was making life difficult in the public area of their district office.

 Tina jumped in.
 “Shoes fit everyone differently.
 Maybe these ones squeak only when Roland wears them.”

 Jimmy said, “It’s way beyond squeaking now.
 He demands a full refund and damages for infliction of emotional distress because someone else put them on.”

 “This guy at the company who tried them on, do his feet smell?”
 Gavin asked.

 Tina said, “What the hell kind of question is that?
 You want Jimmy going around there sniffing people’s feet?
 What difference would it make anyway?”

 “If they were my shoes, it would make a difference to me,” Gavin said.

-“You know, Gavin,” Tina retorted, “it’s no wonder you can never get any legislation written.
+“You know, Gavin,” Tina retorted, “it’s no wonder you never get any legislation passed.
 You get so bogged down in distractions.”